mesalock-linux/mesalink/README.md

 | ECDH (suite B) key exchange         |  ✔️   |                  |         |
 | X25519 (Curve25519) key exchange    |  ✔️   |                  |         |

-To run the benchmarks, run the following command with nightly Rust.
-Note you must have OpenSSL/LibreSSL or wolfSSL installed to run the corresponding benchmarks.
+To run the benchmarks, run the following command with *nightly* Rust.
+Note you would need OpenSSL/LibreSSL and/or wolfSSL installed to run the corresponding benchmarks.

 ```